tanvirnwu/TriFuse/README.md

 <br>

 ### NEWS
-- LOLI Code is updated.
 - Trained weights will be uploaded soon.
+- Proposed TriFuse model code is updated.
-- Dataset is uploaded online
+- Dataset is uploaded online.

 ----------
 ### Dataset Download